nrajp1/Neha_Data_Engg/README.md

-# Data Engineering coding Assessment
+# Data Engineering Coding Assessment

 ## Task
 Using Pyspark and Python libraries, I was expected to demonstrate following technical abilities: